Skip to main content

 • Major 3PL: DP World Logistics, GXO, Wincanton, DHL

-Recent install — 3.2 MW install on London Gateway logistics warehouse
+Modelled scenario — 3.2 MW system for a London Gateway logistics warehouse

 A major 3PL operator running a 380,000 sqft import-export warehouse within the Thames Freeport zone at London Gateway.
 Energy spend £1.85m/year.
 Owner-occupied.